cBournhonesque/lightyear/examples/network_visibility/README.md

 ### P2P mode

 The movement simulation can also run as a deterministic input-only game with no server.
-Start peer 0 with `cargo run --no-default-features --features=p2p -- --headless p2p --peer-id 0 --player-count 2` and peer 1 with the same command using `--peer-id 1`.
+Start peer 0 with `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 0 --player-count 2` and peer 1 with the same command using `--peer-id 1`.
 Every peer creates the complete small scene locally.
 Interest management remains a feature of the conventional client/server mode because the P2P mode performs no entity replication.